history-unibas/Trankribus-API/README.md

 ## connect_transkribus.py
 The script contains functions to interact with the REST API of Transkribus.
 Parts of this script are based on the github repository https://github.com/raykyn/TranskribusTagger.

+## download_Latest_pagexml.py
+This script allows you to export the latest pagexmls of all Transkribus pages across multiple collections.

 ## replace_characters.py
 This script searches in a fixed Transkribus collection selected special characters within transcribed text and replaces them with defined characters.
 Some documents within the collection where excluded.